-I am possibly the only person in Auckland that would take a PLB on a one hour walk in the Waitakeres.
-I don’t consider myself risk adverse – I just like to assess and mitigate certain issues, before they ever occur.
+I am possibly the only person in Auckland who would take a PLB on a one-hour walk in the Waitakeres.
+I don’t consider myself risk-averse – I like to assess and mitigate certain issues before they ever occur.

-However, I had, of course, packed rain jackets and I had the waterproof cover for the Macpac Vamoose in the bottom of the pack, so I simply wrapped the both of us up, put the girl in the pack and headed off.
+However, I had, of course, packed rain jackets, and I had the waterproof cover for the Macpac Vamoose in the bottom of the pack, so I wrapped the both of us up, put the girl in the pack and headed off.

-The little girl is starting to form some words and certainly, is able to let you know if something is good or not – so I just checked in with her regularly to ensure she wasn’t too cold or cramped or claustrophobic!
-She was quite content for most of the walk in – but, let me know at one point that she was keen to get down and make her own way for a bit.
+The little girl is starting to form some words and certainly can let you know if something is good or not – so I just checked in with her regularly to ensure she wasn’t too cold, cramped, or claustrophobic!
+She was quite content for most of the walk-in – but let me know at one point that she was keen to get down and make her own way for a bit.

-She is getting more comfortable on her feet now – but still a little challenged by uneven terrain.
+She is getting more comfortable on her feet now – but still slightly challenged by uneven terrain.
 However, she would take my hand from some of the trickier (by her standards) sections and then let go and happily stomp along unaided where she could.

-The track ends up at a road end with beach access, and the little one happily made a beeline straight for the sea.
+The track ended up at a road end with beach access, and the little one happily made a beeline straight for the sea.